SKRRTsD/Malibu-Roleplay/server-data/resources/[PRP]/prp-scenes/README.md

 # Setup
-It's pretty simple, once you drop the prp-scenes resource into your resources folder just make sure you put
+It's pretty simple, once you drop the mrp-scenes resource into your resources folder just make sure you put

-`ensure prp-scenes`
+`ensure mrp-scenes`

 in your server.cfg.